Avnshrai/mkdocs/README.md

 ENTRYPOINT ["/entrypoint.sh"]
 ```
-# Note Dockerfile will not start your server we need to run either mkdockerize.sh file with "local_directory" where your code is present or run Jenkins Pipeline
+# Note Dockerfile will not start your server

 ## Mkdockerize.sh
 2. Using mkdockerize.sh file as a entrypoint for docker container which will take produce and serve arguments while running the container